-Most breakfast cereals, particularly sweetened ones, contain high fructose corn syrup.
+Some breakfast cereals, particularly sweetened ones, contain high fructose corn syrup.
 Cereals aimed at adults also often contain the syrup even if they don't taste especially sugary.

 Fruit drinks often contain high levels of the syrup.
-It is used bottled juices, drink pouches and in frozen concentrates.
+It is used in bottled juices, drink pouches and frozen concentrates.
 High fructose corn syrup has a lower freezing temperature than other sweeteners, and that makes thawing faster.

 Processed foods such as lunch meats, dinner sausage, macaroni and cheese, boxed meals, packaged lunch meals and other processed foods contain the syrup because it is inexpensive and provides a long shelf life.

 In an effort reduce calories from oil, many salad-dressing manufactures add high fructose corn syrup instead.
-Low-fat and low-calorie dressings tend to have higher levels of the syrup than dressings that are made with olive or another kind of oil.
+Low-fat and low-calorie dressings tend to have higher levels of the syrup than dressings made with olive or another kind of oil.

 Many yogurt brands contain the sweetener.
-Even flavors or yogurt lines that are called "all natural" and "organic" contain high fructose corn syrup.
+Even flavors or yogurt lines that are called "all natural" and "organic" sometimes contain high fructose corn syrup.